2. General Employee Pension Plan

 (6) To pay any amount due on any loan or advance made to the Trust Fund, all taxes of any nature levied, assessed or imposed upon the Trust Fund, except for any taxes imposed with respect to any prohibited transaction as defined in Code Section 4975(c), and all reasonable expenses and attorney fees necessarily incurred by the Trustee with respect to any of the foregoing matters.

-(1) If, at any time, the Trustee is in doubt concerning any action which it should take in connection with the administration of the Trust, it may request the Board to advise it with respect thereto and shall be protected in relying upon the advice or direction of the Board.
+(1) Advice or direction of the Board.
+If, at any time, the Trustee is in doubt concerning any action that it should take in connection with the administration of the Trust, it may request the Board to advise it with respect thereto and shall be protected in relying upon the advice or direction of the Board.

-(E) Taxes, Expenses and Fees of the Trustee.
-The Trustee shall charge against and pay from the Trust Fund any taxes which may be imposed upon the Trust Fund or the income thereof, or upon or with respect to the interest of any person therein which the Trustee is required to pay; provided that the Trust Fund shall not pay or assume any taxes imposed with respect to any prohibited transaction as defined in Code Section 4975(c).
+(E) TAXES, EXPENSES AND FEES OF THE TRUSTEE.
+The Trustee shall charge against and pay from the Trust Fund any taxes that may be imposed upon the Trust Fund or the income thereof, or upon or with respect to the interest of any person therein that the Trustee is required to pay; provided that the Trust Fund shall not pay or assume any taxes imposed with respect to any prohibited transaction as defined in Code Section 4975(c).

-(1) The reasonable expenses of the Trustee incurred in the administration of the Plan, including the fees of any corporate co-trustee which might be appointed as may be mutually agreed upon from time to time by the Trustee and the Board, and attorney's fees incurred by the Trustee, shall be chargeable to and paid by the Trust Fund, provided that the City may pay all or part of such expenses and fees in the discretion of the City Manager.
+(1) Reasonable expenses; attorney's fees.
+The reasonable expenses of the Trustee incurred in the administration of the Plan, including the fees of any corporate co-trustee that might be appointed as may be mutually agreed upon from time to time by the Trustee and the Board, and attorney's fees incurred by the Trustee, shall be chargeable to and paid by the Trust Fund, provided that the City may pay all or part of such expenses and fees in the discretion of the City Manager.

 (2) All expenses incurred in the preparation and adoption of the Plan shall be paid by the City.

-(F) Records and Accounts of the Trustee.
-The Trustee shall keep all such records and accounts which may be necessary in the administration and conduct of this Chapter.
+(F) RECORDS AND ACCOUNTS OF THE TRUSTEE.
+The Trustee shall keep all such records and accounts that may be necessary in the administration and conduct of this Chapter.
 The Trustee's records and accounts shall be open to inspection by the City, the Board, and the Participant of the Participant’s own accounts, during business hours.

 (3) All the provisions set forth in this Chapter with respect to the Trustee shall relate to all successor Trustees and if more than one Trustee is then acting, reference to the term "Trustee" shall mean "Trustees".

-(A) Continuance of the Plan Not a Contractual Obligation of the City.
-It is the expectation of the City that it will continue this Plan indefinitely, but the continuance of the Plan is not assumed as a contractual obligation by the City, and the right is reserved to the City by action of its City Council to discontinue this Plan at any time.
-The discontinuance of this Plan by the City shall, in no event, have the effect of re-vesting any part of the Trust Fund in the City.
+(A) CONTINUANCE OF THE PLAN NOT A CONTRACTUAL OBLIGATION OF THE CITY: It is the expectation of the City that it will continue the Plan indefinitely, but the continuance of the Plan is not assumed as a contractual obligation by the City, and the right is reserved to the City by action of its City Council to discontinue the Plan at any time.
+The discontinuance of the Plan by the City shall, in no event, have the effect of re-vesting any part of the Trust Fund in the City.

-(B) Termination of Plan.
-This Plan shall continue in full force and effect until terminated or discontinued by the City by action of its City Council.
+(B) TERMINATION OF PLAN: The Plan shall continue in full force and effect until terminated or discontinued by the City by action of its City Council.
 Notice of such termination shall be given to the Trustee by an instrument in writing executed by the City Manager pursuant to the action of its City Council.

-(C) Distribution of Trust Fund on Termination of Plan.
-If the Plan shall, at any time, be terminated by the terms of this Section, the Trustee shall immediately convert the entire Trust Fund, other than insurance and annuity contracts, to cash.
-The value of the interest of each respective Participant or Beneficiary in the Trust Fund shall be vested in its entirety as of the date of the termination of the Plan.
-The Trustee shall, as soon as possible, distribute to each Participant or Beneficiary outright, in a lump sum cash payment, such Participant’s or Beneficiary’s entire interest in the Trust Fund.
+(C) DISTRIBUTION OF THE TRUST FUND ON TERMINATION OF PLAN: If the Plan shall, at any time, be terminated by the terms of this Section, the Trustee shall immediately convert the entire Trust Fund, other than insurance and annuity contracts, to cash.
+The value of the Interest of each respective Participant or interest of each respective Beneficiary in the Trust Fund shall be vested in its entirety as of the date of the termination of the Plan.
+The Trustee shall, as soon as possible, distribute to each Participant or Beneficiary outright, in a lump sum cash payment, such Participant’s entire Interest or Beneficiary’s entire interest in the Trust Fund.

-(1) The City, by action of its City Council, may at any time amend this Chapter; provided, however, that no such amendment shall:
+(1) General rule.
+The City, by action of its City Council, may at any time amend this Chapter; provided, however, that no such amendment shall:

 (a) Divert the Trust Fund to purposes other than for the exclusive benefit of the Participants and their Beneficiaries;

-(c) Discriminate in favor of employees who are officers, persons whose principal duties consist in supervising the work of other employees, or highly compensated employees.
+(d) Discriminate in favor of Employees who are officers, persons whose principal duties consist in supervising the work of other Employees, or highly compensated employees.

-(2) Notwithstanding anything herein to the contrary this Chapter may be amended, if necessary, without requiring the approval of the Plan Participants to conform to the provisions and requirements of the Code or any amendments thereto, and no such amendment shall be considered prejudicial to the interest of any Participant or Beneficiary hereunder.
+(2) No Participant approval required.
+Notwithstanding anything herein to the contrary, this Chapter may be amended, if necessary, without requiring the approval of the Participants to conform to the provisions and requirements of the Code or any amendments thereto, and no such amendment shall be considered prejudicial to the interest of any Participant or Beneficiary hereunder.

-(A) Benefits to be Provided Solely from the Trust Fund.
-All benefits payable under this Plan shall be paid or provided for solely from the Trust Fund, and the City assumes no liability or responsibility therefor.
+(A) BENEFITS TO BE PROVIDED SOLELY FROM THE TRUST FUND: All benefits payable under the Plan shall be paid or provided for solely from the Trust Fund, and the City assumes no liability or responsibility therefor.

-(B) Notices from Participants to be Filed with Plan Administrator, the Board or the Trustee.
-Whenever provision is made that a Participant may exercise any option or election or designate any Beneficiary, the action of each Participant shall be evidenced by a written notice therefor signed by the Participant on a form furnished by the Plan Administrator, the Board or the Trustee, as may be applicable, for such purpose and filed with the Plan Administrator, the Board or the Trustee, as applicable, which shall not be effective until received by the Plan Administrator, the Board or the Trustee, as applicable.
+(B) NOTICES FROM PARTICIPANTS TO BE FILED WITH THE PLAN ADMINISTRATOR, THE BOARD OR THE TRUSTEE: Whenever provision is made that a Participant may exercise any option or election or designate any Beneficiary, the action of each Participant shall be evidenced by a written notice therefor signed by the Participant on a form furnished by the Plan Administrator, the Board or the Trustee, as may be applicable, for such purpose and filed with the Plan Administrator, the Board or the Trustee, as applicable, which shall not be effective until received by the Plan Administrator, the Board or the Trustee, as applicable.

-(D) Law Governing.
-This Plan shall be construed, under the laws of the State of Colorado and the Trustee shall be liable to account only in the courts of Colorado.
+(D) LAW GOVERNING: The Plan shall be construed under the laws of the State of Colorado and the Trustee shall be liable to account only in the courts of Colorado.
 All contributions received by the Trustee pursuant to this Chapter shall be deemed to have been received in Colorado.

-(F) Plan for Exclusive Benefit of Participants; Reversion Prohibited.
-This Plan has been entered into for the exclusive benefit of the Participants and their Beneficiaries.
-Under no circumstances shall any funds contributed to or held by the Trustee hereunder at any time revert to or be used by or enjoyed by the City nor shall any such funds or assets at any time be used other than for the exclusive benefit of the Participants or their Beneficiaries.
+(F) PLAN FOR EXCLUSIVE BENEFIT OF PARTICIPANTS; REVERSION PROHIBITED: The Plan has been entered into for the exclusive benefit of the Participants and their Beneficiaries.
+Other than as provided in Section 14-2-8(B)(5), W.M.C., under no circumstances shall any funds contributed to or held by the Trustee hereunder at any time revert to or be used by or enjoyed by the City, nor shall any such funds or assets at any time be used other than for the exclusive benefit of the Participants or their Beneficiaries.